kellylougheed/java-pset0/README.md

 Feel free to briefly research plane trip prices and activities in each country, but also feel free to make them up!

 **Challenge**: Allow the user to select multiple activities to do in a country.
+Hint: you may need to look into [while loops](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/while.html).

 ### 0-4: Calculator

 Write a program where the user can select a mathematical operation and input two integer.
-The program should then return the correct answer.
+The program should then print the correct answer.

 Sample program output:
 ```